Optimization of Tree Ensembles: Model

 (In the case that $\splits(t,d)$ is empty, we set $\Delta_t = 0$.)

-Before stating our approximation guarantee, we note that given a solution $(\xb,\yb)$ that solves problem~\eqref{prob:TEOMIO_barOmega} with $\bar{\Omega}_d$, it is possible to find a solution $(\xb,\tilde{\yb})$ that is a feasible solution for the full depth problem~\eqref{prob:TEOMIO}.
-This is a consequence of a result which we will state later (Proposition~\ref{prop:SubPrimalBinaryOptimal}).
+Before stating our approximation guarantee, we note that given a solution $(\xb,\yb)$ that solves problem~\eqref{prob:TEOMIO_barOmega} with $\bar{\Omega}_d$, it is possible to find a solution $(\xb,\tilde{\yb})$ that is a feasible solution for the full depth \problemeqref{prob:TEOMIO}.
 Our approximation guarantee is given below. \begin{theorem} Suppose that $\lambda_t \geq 0$ for all $t \in \{1,\dots,T\}$ and $d \in \mathbb{Z}_+$.
-Let $(\xb, \yb)$ be the optimal solution of problem~\eqref{prob:TEOMIO_barOmega} with $\bar{\Omega}_d$.
+Let $(\xb, \yb)$ be an optimal solution of problem~\eqref{prob:TEOMIO_barOmega} with $\bar{\Omega}_d$.
 Let $Z_d$ be the true objective of $\xb$ when embedded within the full-depth problem~\eqref{prob:TEOMIO_barOmega}.
 We then have

 \end{theorem} The above theorem, which we prove in Section~\ref{appendix:proof_depth_approximation}, provides a guarantee on how suboptimal the $\bar{\xb}$ solution, derived from the depth $d$ problem~\eqref{prob:TEOMIO_barOmega} with $\bar{\Omega}_d$, is for the true (full depth) problem~\eqref{prob:TEOMIO}.
 Note that the requirement of $\lambda_t$ being nonnegative is not particularly restrictive, as we can always make $\lambda_t$ of a given tree $t$ positive by negating the leaf predictions $p_{t,\ell}$ of that tree.
 This result is of practical relevance because it allows the decision maker to judiciously trade-off the complexity of the problem (represented by the depth $d$) against an a priori guarantee on the quality of the approximation.
 Moreover, the quantity $\sum_{t=1}^T \lambda_t \Delta_t$, which bounds the difference between $Z^*_{MIO,d}$ and $Z_d$, can be easily computed from each tree, allowing the bound to be readily implemented in practice.
 We shall see in Section~\ref{subsec:computationalexperiments_depth} that although the lower bound can be rather conservative for small values of $d$, the true objective value of $\bar{\xb}$ is often significantly better.